 The ATLAS beams 1 and 2 will have within them the transmit echo pulse (TEP).
 The position of the TEP can be calculated and should reside within 1 or 2 atmospheric bins (30 m wide) for each 400 shot (summed) profile.
-We will need to calculate the location of this bin and set its value to the average of the bin above and below.
+We will need to calculate the location of this bin and replace it with a Poisson distributed value based on the magnitude of the average of the two bins above and below the position of the TEP.
 The algorithm to compute the location of the TEP within the atmospheric profile is given below.
 This correction must be made to ATLAS beams 1 and 2 (atmospheric profiles 1 and 2).
 ATLAS beam 5 (atmospheric profile 3) will not contain the TEP.
 This correction should be the first thing done before any other ATL04 processing.